 4) The real innovation behind the MLS pulse lies in the synchronization of the emissions that make it up.
-Through the synchronization of the emissions that make it up.
-Infough the synchronization of the component emissions, the MLS pulse is able to provide an intense and immediate therapeutic effect on both the inflammatory processes, and on the painful symptoms accompanying them.
+Through the synchronization of the component emissions, the MLS pulse is able to provide an intense and immediate therapeutic effect on both the inflammatory processes, and on the painful symptoms accompanying them.